wongyouth/vimfiles/README.md

     # install bundles
     Launch vim, you will be prompted to install bundles.

+## Base Customization

+* Line number
+* Soft 2-space tabs, and default hard tabs to 2 spaces
+* Show trailing whitespace in color red
+* Allow backspacing over everything (indentations, eol, and start characters) in insert mode
+* Always show statusline
+* `<leader>u` converts the entire word to uppercace
+* `<leader>l` converts the entire word to lowercase
+* `<leader>U` converts the first char of a word to uppercase
+* `<leader>L` converts the first char of a word to lowercase

+If ~/.vim.after exists it will be loaded at the very ending, you can write your own customization there.

 ## Features

 * rails.vim included
-* snipmate support included
+* Snippets support included
 * Ctrl-P TextMate like file exploring
-* Unite file explorer instead of -NERDTree-
+* (Unite)[https://github.com/Shougo/unite.vim] integrated, loading files asynchronously make loading faster in large project.
 * NERDCommenter
-* git integrated
+* Git integrated
-* emmet
+* Emmet (formerly Zen Coding)
-* ctags
+* Ctags
-* tagbar
+* Tagbar
-* coffe-script syntax
+* Coffee-script syntax
-* handlebars syntax
+* Handlebars syntax
-* haml syntax
+* Haml syntax
-* slim syntax
+* Slim syntax
 * css, scss, sass syntax
-* highlights hex codes in css files with colors they present (only work in GVIM)
+* Highlights hex codes in css files with colors they present (only work in Vim GUI)
-* cursorline highlight & cursorcolumn hightlight
+* Cursorline highlight & cursorcolumn hightlight
-* ruby syntax check
 * Browse Ruby Spec Rails API doc quickly with Vim
 * Browse jQuery API doc quickly with Vim
 * Ack: an lternative for `grep` way pattern search, Ubuntu user should run `sudo apt-get install ack-grep`.
-* many other good stuff, see vim-plugins list below
 * html,css,js formatting with js-beautify.
 You need to install [js-beautify](https://github.com/einars/js-beautify).

+Many other good stuff, see vim-plugins list below

 ## Usage